Welcome to Ash class in Year 6! It's your final year at Burnopfield Primary and we've so much to look forward to.

 I love to travel.
 I’ve been very lucky in my life being fortunate enough to go all over the world for cricket and on holidays.
 I love seeing other countries and visiting other cultures.
 But one of my favourite places to go is in our own country - The Lake District.
 Where I visit every year to walk the mountains and relax in the peace of one of the most beautiful parts of our country.

-Thanks for taking time to read this and I hope we have the best year possible!
+Thank you for taking time to read this and I hope we have the best year possible!